kennedy-273/Personal-Journaling-App/README.md

 ##### Journal Entry Management

 - Users can add new journal entries with a title, content, category, and date.
-- Users have the ability to edit and delete existing entries.
+- Users can edit and delete existing entries.

 ##### Journal View